ddev/ddev/docs/content/users/install/phpstorm.md

 ### Basics

 - Start with a working DDEV/WSL2 setup as described in the [docs](../install/ddev-installation.md).
-Until that’s all working it doesn’t help to go farther.
+Until that’s all working it doesn't help to go farther.

 - If you haven’t used Xdebug with DDEV and PhpStorm before, you’ll want to read the [step debugging instructions](../debugging-profiling/step-debugging.md).